starsem2025/starsem2025.github.io/_pages/home.md

 excerpt: Co-located with EMNLP 2025 in Suzhou, China
 ---

+*SEM offers [travel expense support](/subsidies) for lead student authors with an accepted paper.
+{: .notice--success}

 ## News

 **May 28, 2025**.
 Direct submission deadline has been [extended](/#important-dates)!